Sidbhasin13/sbom-ui-action/README.md

 ## Important: Previewing Your Dashboard

-**Why this section exists:** If you don't want to deploy your dashboard to any hosting service and just want to visualize your SBOM data locally, you can download the generated artifact (usually named `sbom-dashboard` or `sbom-ui-demo`) and view it on your local machine.
+**Why this section exists:** If you don't want to deploy your dashboard to any hosting service and just want to visualize your SBOM data locally, you can download the generated artifact (usually named `github-pages`) and view it on your local machine.
 This section explains how to do that properly for better readability and full functionality.

 ### Why Preview Scripts Are Needed